demetriusvissarion/card_game_challenge/game_rules.md

  - the Queen of spades ('Q♠') gives 13 penalty points.

 Winner of the Hand:
- - calcualted at end of hand (after trick 13, when all players hands are played)
+ - calculated at end of hand (after trick 13, when all players hands are played)
  - the player with as few points as possible wins
  - if you get ALL penalty cards (13 hearts + Q♠) then you get 0 pts and all other players get 26 pts (Shooting the Moon!)